singnet/dev-portal/docs/ai-developers/mpe.md

 2. Kevin creates and opens a Payment Channel. <br>
     <br>**Note:** Kevin is the sender of tokens and Jack is the receiver of tokens.
 Every channel created has a unique ID, which starts from 0.

 3. Kevin funds the channel.
-Kevin suggests Jack to deposit a bare amount ( cost of the service) and mentions that the amount can never been withdrawn for a predetermined period of time.
+Jack suggests Kevin to deposit a bare amount (cost of the service) and mentions that the amount can never been withdrawn for a predetermined period of time.
 This period is configurable. <br>
-    <br>Based on how much Kevin wants to use a service, Kevin deposits the amount in to the channel accordingly, so if the cost is 1 cog, and Jack needs to use it 10 times, he will deposit 10 cogs.
+    <br>Based on how much Kevin wants to use a service, Kevin deposits the amount in to the channel accordingly, so if the cost is 1 cog, and Kevin needs to use it 10 times, he will deposit 10 cogs.
 Nonce is always zero when you create the channel for the first time. <br>
-    <br>**Note:** Unless and until Jack authorises, the Kevin cannot withdraw the money.
+    <br>**Note:** Unless and until Kevin authorises, Jack cannot withdraw the money.
-    Kevin and Jack come in to agreement to perform operation Off chain.
-The daemon manages the off chain state of the channel.
+    Kevin and Jack come into agreement to perform operation off-chain.
+The daemon manages the off-chain state of the channel.
-4. Kevin needs to authorize using the signature (using his private key to sign) to let Kevin withdraw
+4. Kevin needs to authorize using the signature (using his private key to sign) to let Jack withdraw
 5. Jack verifies the following:<br>
     - Signature is authentic.
     - Amount of AGIX tokens specified is correct (last Authorized Amount from Kevin + Cost of the Service being called).
     - Amount does not exceed the value of the channel.
     - Channel is not very close to expiring or has expired.
-6. Kevin makes a call; Kevin now sends the signed authorization to Kevin to “withdraw”.
+6. Kevin makes a call; Kevin now sends the signed authorization to Jack to “withdraw”.
 The effective balance is 1.
 7. Jack can now make a claim with the amount authorized.
     **Note:** Nonce increments to 1, when claim is performed.